fifibox/habit-tracker/README.md

 ##  Database Management Scripts

-To change SQLAlchemy models by updating app/models.py, the following steps needs to be taken Below is the recommended **“backup → migrate → upgrade → backup → restore”** workflow:
+To change SQLAlchemy models by updating app/models.py, the following steps needs to be taken Below is the recommended **"backup → migrate → upgrade → backup → restore"** workflow:

 1. Backup (`python scripts/backup_db.py`)
 2. Edit your models.py